Mass surveillance in the United States: Surveillance drones

 On 19 June 2013, FBI Director Robert Mueller told the United States Senate Committee on the Judiciary that the federal government had been employing surveillance drones on U.S. soil in "particular incidents".
 According to Mueller, the FBI is currently in the initial stage of developing drone policies.

 Earlier in 2012, Congress passed a US$63 billion bill that will grant four years of additional funding to the Federal Aviation Administration (FAA).
 Under the bill, the FAA is required to provide military and commercial drones with expanded access to U.S. airspace by October 2015.

 In February 2013, a spokesman for the Los Angeles Police Department explained that these drones would initially be deployed in large public gatherings, including major protests.
 Over time, tiny drones would be used to fly inside buildings to track down suspects and assist in investigations.
 According to The Los Angeles Times, the main advantage of using drones is that they offer "unblinking eye-in-the-sky coverage".
 They can be modified to carry high-resolution video cameras, infrared sensors, license plate readers, listening devices, and be disguised as sea gulls or other birds to mask themselves.

 The FBI and Customs and Border Protection have used drones for surveillance of protests by the Black Lives Matter movement.

 Infiltration of activist groups

 In 2003, consent decrees against surveillance around the country were lifted, with the assistance of the Justice Department.

 The New York City Police Department infiltrated and compiled dossiers on protest groups before the 2004 Republican National Convention, leading to over 1,800 arrests and subsequent fingerprinting.

 In 2008, Maryland State Police infiltrated local peace groups.

 In 2013, a Washington, D.C. undercover cop infiltrated peace groups.

+The Intercept claimed that in 2020, the FBI paid an informant to pose as organizer in Denver, Colorado during the George Floyd protests.
+This informant particularly infiltrated and undermined protest movements by accusing other genuine activists of being FBI informants.